Jane Austen Would Have Been a Kick-Ass Blogger.

 And then finally, you see that tiny wee book on a shelf.
 You grab it.
 It reads:

 Jane Austen’s “Lady Susan”

 You know Pride and Prejudice, Sense and Sensibility.
 Classics.
 You even watched the BBC series.
 But that tiny book?
-You never heard of it.
+You’ve never heard of it.
 You open it.
 It consists of short letters, chronologically ordered.
 Characters instant-messaging each other, kind of.

 Well, let me tell you that reading Austen’s short but unbelievably witty epistolary novel was a delight.
 Pour yourself a cup of tea, and please, by all means, go for it.
-Let her surprise you.
+Let it surprise you.